mnemnion/orb/doc/md/notes/grym.md

 # grym

-  =grym= is the command-line utility for bootstrapping the Grimoire language.
+  `grym` is the command-line utility for bootstrapping the Grimoire language.

 It works in a reasonably-familiar, Unixey sort of way, as a command-line tool.

-Unlike most such tools I produce, it doesn't take from =stdin= or write to =stdout=.
+Unlike most such tools I produce, it doesn't take from `stdin` or write to `stdout`.
 Instead it will happily make major changes to your files, sweeping entire subdirectories, by default.

-Not unlike =git= in that singular respect, except it's harder to persuade =git= to mangle things.
+Not unlike `git` in that singular respect, except it's harder to persuade `git` to mangle things.
 We'll include a few simple sanity checks.

-Like =git=, =grym= is mostly invoked with secondary commands.
+Like `git`, `grym` is mostly invoked with secondary commands.

 # grym [a-z]+